Causes of HIV/AIDS

 Racial Details for HIV/AIDS: The epidemic is growing

-most rapidly among minority populations and is a leading killer...
+African-American...
 (Source: excerpt from HIV Infection and AIDS, An Overview, NIAID Fact Sheet: NIAID)

 HIV/AIDS Causes: Male-Female Gender Ratio

 Gender of Patients for HIV/AIDS: 70% men, 30% women....more »

 Gender Profile of HIV/AIDS: As of June 2000, 124,911 adolescent

 and adult women in the United States were reported as having AIDS.